nietras/Sep/README.md

 still defining a well structured and straightforward API that guides users to relevant functionality.
 See [Why SepReader Is Not IEnumerable and LINQ Compatible](#why-sepreader-is-not-ienumerable-and-linq-compatible) for more.

+⚠ For a full overview of public types and methods see [Public API Reference](#public-api-reference).

 ### SepReader API
 `SepReader` API has the following structure (in pseudo-C# code):